FOREWORD by Dr. John O'Donnell

 STOZXFR provides two capabilities: (i) interactive adjustment of a z-domain transfer function to achieve a desired magnitude or delay characteristic, and (ii) conversion of an arbitrary s-domain transfer function to a z-domain equivalent which can be adjusted to optimize the match between s- and z-domain characteristics.
 It is a Windows® application optimized for a 1024x768 display.
 More details are at StoZ Background, and a detailed operations guide is at StoZ User Guide.

-This Web site last updated 5 July 2012[Digital Logic Design - THE resource for Digital Logic Design! ]
+This Web site last updated on 4 October 2013[Digital Logic Design - THE resource for Digital Logic Design! ]

 [This is the personal web site of Dr. John O'Donnell]